 Yamunotri is the beautiful and charming place located in the midst of Gharwal Himalayas in Uttarakhand State.
 It is recognized as the source of Yamuna River and the seat of the Goddess Yamuna.
 Also, it is revered as one of the most important dhams among the Chardhams of India.

 Here, devotees love to explore the Yamunotri temple dedicated to Goddess Yamuna and the thermal spring at Janki Chatt.
-Besides these, two hot springs gained enough prominence in the chapter of Yamunotri Dham; Surya Kund, which is known for its hot boiling water and Gauri Kund, which is known for its lukewarm water suitable for bathing.
+Besides these, two hot springs gained enough prominence in the chapter of Yamunotri Dham; Surya Kund, which has hot boiling water and Gauri Kund, which has the lukewarm water suitable for bathing.

-History of Yamunotri
+History of Yamunotri Temple

-Tourist’s Attractions in And Near Yamunotri
+Tourist’s Attractions in and Near Temple

-Divya Shilla: It is the rock pillar engraved at the entrance of Yamunotri temple.
+It is the rock pillar engraved at the entrance of Yamunotri temple.
 It receives great respect by the pilgrims when they about to enter the temple.

 It is the point from where the Yamunotri trek begins.
 It offers the exploration made through lush green meadows and woody hills that fills the visitor’s trip into an amazing amusement.

 Activities to Do in Yamunotri

-Winters: Winter season takes the time from November to April.
+Winter season takes the time from November to April.
 The weather remains cold during this season with the chances to receive heavy snowfall.
 Snowfall is enjoyable during this period.
 However, the Yamunotri temple remains closed during the season.
 Only trekkers and mountaineers visit the place for adventurous trips.